cheneyshreve/minimal-mistakes/_pages/beverages_and_desserts.md

 ---
 layout: archive
-title: "Beverages & Dessert Recipes"
+title: "Beverage & Dessert Recipes"
 permalink: /beverages_and_desserts/
+author_profile: false
 ---

 {% for post in site.beverages_and_desserts %}